The Bat Conservation Bank of Indiana

 What are the Available Credit Types?

 The Bat Conservation Bank of Indiana offers a unique blend of credit types designed to cost-effectively meet the needs of project developers, with credits available for direct impacts to bats statewide and for impacts to summer habitat that occur in southern Indiana.
-Based on the developer's needs and mitigation actions approved by the USFWS, the Bank may be able to blend credit types to better manage mitigation costs.
+Based on the developer's needs and mitigation actions approved by the USFWS, the Bank may be able to blend credit types to manage mitigation costs better.

 The Bank offers maternal habitat credits (acres) for Indiana and northern long-eared bats.
 These credits can be used to offset approved incidental take of covered species statewide and to offset disturbance to summer habitat in the southern half of the state.
 View/download a map of the Bank service area.